-George Somerwill – Co-President
+George Somerwill – Past President

 George Somerwill started his career in the media and communications world, working for the BBC World Service for Africa in the early seventies.
 In 1976, he joined the Canadian Broadcasting Corporation (CBC), eventually serving as executive producer of a top daily current affairs radio programme, and spending three years as a producer in the CBC’s Paris office.
-During his journalism career, George traveled frequently to some of the world’s worst trouble spots, including Ethiopia, Eritrea and Somalia, to cover the revolutions and later, the 1984 famine.
+During his journalism career, George travelled frequently to some of the world’s worst trouble spots, including Ethiopia, Eritrea and Somalia, to cover the revolutions and later, the 1984 famine.

 Following a brief stint with the Canadian International Development Agency (CIDA), in the early nineties, George joined CARE International, a non-governmental organization, working in communications and fundraising for emergency programming in Zimbabwe, Somalia and Rwanda.
 It was while working with CARE in Angola that he was recruited by UN – DPKO in 1996 to work initially on demobilization in UNAVEM III.

 Two years later, while taking up a humanitarian post with the Oil-For-Food Programme (OFFP) in Saddam’s Iraq, George’s journalistic past caught up with him, and he was asked to take over as Baghdad spokesperson and Head of Public Information (Communications) for the OFFP.
 It was a fascinating three years, trying to deal with the world’s media, while both the Security Council and the UN senior management were themselves far from agreement about how to deal with Iraq.